Review of Nutram Sound Dog Food

-Nutram Sound Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Nutram Sound Dog Food receives the Advisor’s second-highest rating of 4.5 stars.

-Nutram Sound Small Breed Adult was selected to represent the other products in the line for this review.
+Nutram Sound S6 Adult Chicken Meal and Brown Rice was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

 Ingredients: Chicken meal, deboned chicken, brown rice, peas, oatmeal, pearled barley, chicken fat (preserved with mixed tocopherols), lentils, dried beet pulp, flaxseed, dehydrated alfalfa meal, natural chicken flavor, salmon oil, whole eggs, apples, carrots, pumpkin, potassium chloride, dl-methionine, choline chloride, pomegranate, cranberries, chicory root extract, vitamins & minerals (vitamin E supplement, vitamin A supplement, vitamin D3 supplement, niacin (source of vitamin B3), d-calcium pantothenate (source of vitamin B5), thiamine mononitrate (source of vitamin B1), riboflavin (source of vitamin B2), beta-carotene, pyridoxine hydrochloride (source of vitamin B6), folic acid, biotin, vitamin B12 supplement, zinc proteinate, ferrous sulfate, iron proteinate, zinc oxide, copper proteinate, copper sulfate, manganese proteinate, manganous oxide, calcium iodate, selenium yeast), salt, glucosamine hydrochloride, Yucca schidigera extract, spinach, celery seeds, peppermint, chamomile, turmeric, ginger, rosemary

 Red denotes controversial item

 |Dry Matter Basis||27%||17%||49%|